-Crossing the northeast corner of the Gulf of Mexico is the only part of the Great Loop where Loopers are out of sight of land.
-That's true even around the Florida Bend like we did because the Gulf is so shallow there that boaters unfamiliar with the area still have to travel 20-30 miles off shore.
-L.T. and I were also out of sight of land crossing the mouth of the Potomac - but that's because L.T. is not very tall, good for getting under low brides but not for the view.
+Crossing the northeast corner of the Gulf of Mexico is the only part of the Great Loop where Loopers are forced out of sight of land.
+That's true even if you go around the Florida Bend like L.T. and I did because the Gulf is so shallow there that boaters unfamiliar with the area still have to travel 20-30 miles off shore.
+We were also out of sight of land crossing the mouth of the Potomac on the Chesapeake Bay - but that's because L.T. is not very tall, good for getting under low brides but not for an extended view.

 No recreation boater has to be out of site of land on Lake Michigan, but it's still intimidating because it's BIG and has a reputation for blowing up in a hurry.
 Inlets to harbors and rivers are naturally spaced 10-30 miles apart along either side of the Lake.
 At any one time you could be 5-15 miles from safe harbor.
 Lake Michigan has a significant pucker power rating.